 If you need to communicate with a Land Rover dealer, you may be asked to quote the Vehicle Identification Number (VIN).

-The VIN is stamped on a plate riveted to the top of the brake pedal box in the engine compartment (this should also match the VIN recorded in the Owner Information & Service Record book).
+The VIN and recommended maximum vehicle weights (dependent on market) is stamped on a plate riveted to the top of the brake pedal box in the engine compartment (this should also match the VIN recorded in the Service Porfolio book).
 The VIN is also stamped on the right-hand side of the chassis, forward of the spring mounting turret.